Appendix D: Ferric/Ferrous Iron Content¶

 When there is only a single redox couple operative in a system, then the Perple_X program

-CTRANSF can be used to transform the excess oxygen component to a component that
+ctransf can be used to transform the excess oxygen component to a component that

 directly reflects the redox state of the metal.
 For example, if the redox couple is

-ferrous-ferric iron, then the O2 component can be transformed (replaced by) into a ferric
+ferrous-ferric iron, then the O2 component can be transformed into (replaced by) a ferric

 iron component